 If you are just beginning or are the least bit intimidated, I suggest the Presto over the All American.

-I'll say that again because I know many people who are new to canning are intimidated by thier pressure canner.
+I’ll say that again, because I know many people who are new to canning are intimidated by their pressure canner.

-The other option is to purchase a weighted gauge for your Presto.
-One just like this...
-These weights look verys similar to the original but come in 3 pieces.
+The other option (and I do highly recommend it!) is to purchase a weighted gauge for your Presto.
+One just like this… These weights look very similar to the original but come in 3 pieces.

-You might like to read about the All American Pressure Canner here. (my other canner recommendation)
+You might also like to read about the All American Pressure Canner here.
+(My other canner recommendation.)

 Scroll on down a bit to read review and comments from readers on their Presto pressure canners.

-If you'd like to see a video review walking you step by step through both the Presto and the All American Canners check out this page. compare the two choices so you make the right one.
+If you’d like to see a video review walking you step-by-step through using both the Presto and the All American canners, check out this page.
+Compare the two choices so you make the right one.
 It is an investment in yourself.
 Purchase with confidence.

 The one complaint I hear that is important enough to be worth mentioning is several problems with the pressure regulator.

 I had an issue with my pressure regulator once as well.
-After the canner had been in use for years and years the place where the gauge screws into the canner had stripped.
-The guage blew off whith a loud bang.
+After the canner had been in use for years and years, the place where the gauge screws into the canner had stripped.
+The gauge blew off with a loud bang.
 The gauge went straight up into the hood of my stove and I jumped 5 feet in the air!
-LOL Not really but I did jump.
+LOL.
+Not really, but I did jump.
 I replaced my gauge and have not had a problem since.

 These canners have lots of reviews and only a very very small percent have any complaints.